 Since more people are living in Class A RVs compared to Class Cs, the tanks are generally significantly larger in a Class A. This is also due to available space in the underbelly.

-The Class A is far from a perfect choice for any camper, but for me personally, the befits of the Class A outweigh the drawbacks when compared to a Class C. Hope this overview was helpful!
+The Class A is far from a perfect choice for any camper.
+But for me personally, the benefits of buying a Class A RV outweigh the drawbacks when compared to a Class C. Hope this overview was helpful!